VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 Okay, you've decided you are going to start your coding **self-education** journey, and you've picked a programming language.
 Where do we go from there?
 The options are overwhelming, how do you even get started?
 My best advice here is, **just do *something***.

 It is *really* hard to know what learning path is right for you when you are first getting started.
 So I recommend just code *something* to start learning what is right for you.
 The more you code, the more you'll learn what works for you.
 You're never going to have a perfect lesson plan out the gate.
 Promise yourself right now, "I'm going to spend an hour coding on *X* platform."
 It doesn't really matter what resource you are using to code with.
 The hardest part is just breaking that deadlock in your mind and deciding you're going to code *something*.
+Code for an hour.
 At the end of that hour, re-evaluate.
-Maybe that means keep doing what you were doing and check in after another hour -- the course your taking or the coding game you're playing is interesting and you want to keep exploring it.
-Maybe that means take a break today, but tomorrow you have something new to research based on what you learned coding for that hour.
-As they say "A journey of a thousand miles begins with a single step."
+Maybe you decide to keep doing what you were doing -- the course you are taking or the coding game you are playing is interesting and you want to keep exploring it.
+Then check in after another hour.
+Maybe you decide to take a break today, but tomorrow, for your next coding hour, you have something new to research based on what you learned coding during that hour.
+It's cheesy but true: "A journey of a thousand miles begins with a single step."
 Take that first step and every step thereafter will be easier.

 Start doing *something*?
 Teddy, that's pretty vague.
 Do you have any suggestions that are more specific?
 Sure.
-Here are a few resources that might be a nice first get-your-toes-wet introduction to coding.
+Here are a few resources that might be a nice get-your-toes-wet introduction to coding.

 - [Codecademy](https://www.codecademy.com/learn){: target="_blank", rel="noopener noreferrer" }: This is a cool website that offers coding classes in the browser.
 You can take interactive courses in languages like **Python**, **JavaScript**, **Java** and a variety of others.
 Create a free account, pick a language, and start taking that introductory class.
 - [FreeCodeCamp](https://www.freecodecamp.org/learn){: target="_blank", rel="noopener noreferrer" }: This is another, similar awesome website that offers a variety of free interactive courses you can take directly on their website.
 - [Code Combat](https://codecombat.com/){: target="_blank", rel="noopener noreferrer" }: Video games more your speed?
 This is an awesome website where you learn to code while playing a dungeon crawler video game.
 Type code commands in order to move your hero through perilous dungeons and slay your foes.
 - [General Assembly course](https://dash.generalassemb.ly/){: target="_blank", rel="noopener noreferrer" }: General Assembly is a company that offers courses, many of which are live, most of which cost money.
 However they have a really nice introduction to web development course that is on-demand and free.

-That's just a couple resources I've tried out that I think are perfect for getting your feet wet with programming.
+Those are just a couple resources that I've tried out, and that I think are perfect for getting your feet wet with programming.
 And you don't have to finish any of them to get value.
 Just starting an interactive course or game will get you started on that path to learning and will get you excited to learn more!
+It'll give you more information about what steps you really need to take along your coding journey.

-## Make yourself a curriculum
+## Make yourself a learning game plan

+You did it, you coded *something*! 🎉 Congratulations!
+Even if it is an hour (even if its 15 minutes) taking an interactive class or playing a coding video game, getting started coding *something* is honestly one of the hardest and most important mental hurdles to get through and it's worth being proud of.
+So give yourself a pat on the back.
+Feel free to linger on that step.
+Finish that course or coding video game if you like.
+It's worth it.
+Once you're ready, lets get down to making a game plan (a learning curriculum) for the longer journey ahead.
+Our end goal?
+Become a proficient coder and get hired as a junior developer.

+That curriculum is going to look different for everyone.
+It's going to depend on what area you want to go into (web development, smartphone app development, data science, etc.).
+It's going to depend on what coding language you choose (Python, JavaScript, C#, etc.).
+It's going to depend on your learning style (do you prefer online courses, reading books, etc.) -- I recommend trying a combination of styles.
+And it's going to depend on what pace you feel comfortable with (some topics might be easy, others might require lingering on until you really get them).

+Below I'll list some considerations you should consider as you design a game plan.

+### Keep it fluid

+At first, try writing a very broad outline of the step you need to take to get from where you are now, to where you want to be (presumably hired as a junior developer).
+Write these high-level goals in a google doc or spreadsheet.
+It doesn't need to be very detailed at first.
+Then as you move forward fill in the details.
+The start of that game plan should be more detailed than the end.
+As you learn more, keep updating the plan.
+At first, your not going to know what all you need to learn to achieve your end goals.
+As you learn new concepts, check back on your game plan and update it to fit your new mental model.

-## Have measurable goals
+### Have achievable, measurable goals and timelines

+Try to be as specific as possible when writing your goals, especially the ones that you want to achieve in the near future.
+Each goal should be achievable and measurable.
+For example, "Complete *X* Udemy course", or "Finish reading *Y* book", or "Finish *Z* project and present it to my family".
+Then attach timelines to those goals.
+For example, "Complete *X* Udemy course by September 1st", "Finish reading *Y* book by October 1st", "Finish *Z* project and present it to my family by December 1st".
+By setting achievable, measurable goals, your setting setting yourself up for success in making progress on those goals.
+By setting achievable timelines for your goals, you're helping to motivate yourself to get those goals done in a timely manner.

+### Break down bigger goals into smaller goals in your schedule

+Either in the same "Game plan" document, or in a daily schedule, break down your goals into daily goals.
+From our goal "Complete *X* Udemy course" we might break down a daily goal of, "Complete sections 'A' and 'B' of *X* Udemy course".
+For goal "Finish reading *Y* book" we might break down to a daily goal of "read chapters 'A', 'B' and 'C' of book *Y*".
+For goal "Finish *Z* project and present it to my family", we might break down to a daily goal of "Write the game logic for making the enemies chase our hero" (that one got more specific than the other examples 😆).
+Try to check off these daily goals every day.
+Leave room rest days where you don't have to code anything, or make some days heavy coding days and others light coding days.
+Then at the end of each week take time to examine how you did this week.
+Were you good about accomplishing your daily goals?
+Are you on track for you big-picture goals?
+Adjust accordingly.

+## Learn these important topics

+What kinds of things should you include in your learning game plan?
+In the next few sections I'll talk about some of the things you should probably have in any game plan, regardless of language and area of interest you want to pursue.
+First, some topics that are important for any developer.

+### Hello World

+### Computer Science basics

+### Your language's core components

+### Object oriented design

+### Source control (git)

+### Testing

+### Learn some database basics

+### Debugging

+### Deploying to production

+### Collaboration methodologies

+## Immerse yourself in the jargon

-## Important topics to learn
+## learn a framework or stack

-## Self-teaching resources

-## Networking

-## Interviewing
+## Build a capstone project

+### Start career networking

-## An example curriculum (what I did)
+### An example curriculum (what I did)

+## Career networking

+## Resume preparation
+## Interviewing skills

+## Self-education resources

 ## Conclusions